Ne00n/route-bender-4000/README.md

 If the latency improvement is below 2ms or none, you can force bending by setting force to True<br />

-You can define the size of the subnet that will be used to route /24 or /32 (default, <br />
+You can define the size of the subnet that will be used to route dyn, /24 or /32 (default, <br />
-however I suggest just use dyn instead, which will use the actual size.<br />
+dyn uses the actual subnet size from the routing table, could result in issues when used for example with Microsoft or Google.</br >
+Since they route the entire subnet, e.g /10 internally.

 You can enable multi if the primary IP is not pingable it tries to figure out the gateway.<br />
 This works for fine for some Networks like AWS but can cause problems with others like Google.<br />

+Blacklist/Whitelist can be used to ignore/allow certain nodes for a specific ASN

 **Config.json examples**
 ```
 #Fastly CDN (Reddit...)
 "54113" :{"ignore":false,"ports":false,"loadBalancing":true,"force":true,"route":"dyn"}
 #Google (Youtube...)
-"15169":{"ignore":false,"ports":true,"loadBalancing":true,"route":"dyn"}
+"15169":{"ignore":false,"ports":true,"loadBalancing":true,"route":"/24"}
 #Vivox (Voice communications, Valorant, Siege, Overwatch)
 "393218":{"ignore":true,"ports":true,"loadBalancing":true,"route":"/24"}
 ```